The Stadium Automotive Crew

 President and Owner

-George enjoys playing with his dog, Sheba, who goes almost everywhere with him, traveling, RVing, gardening, home improvement, cooking, home automation, and playing tennis with his wife, Janice.
-He enjoys sailing and hosting parties for all different reasons.
-In July 2012
+George enjoys playing with his dogs, Sheba and Cosmo, they go almost everywhere with him, traveling, RVing, gardening, home improvement, cooking, home automation and playing tennis with his wife, Janice.

-In June 2012, George was the recipient of the Oregon Ethics in Business Award.
+In June , George was the winner of the 2012 Oregon Ethics in Business Award.

 After spending over 7 years in the military, Joe got out after the Gulf War 1991 and moved his family back to his hometown in Montana.
 He worked at an Independent repair shop before deciding to move to Oregon.
 Once in Oregon he worked for a Chrysler and Mitsubishi dealership; after 7 years he went to work for Mercedes Benz.
 When the opportunity came up to get back into the Independent repair business, he jumped at the chance to get back to what he loved, working for a local small business.